King C. Gillette: Personal life

 Gillette was also a Utopian Socialist.
 He published a book titled The Human Drift (1894) which advocated that all industry should be taken over by a single corporation owned by the public, and that everyone in the US should live in a giant city called Metropolis powered by Niagara Falls.
 A later book, World Corporation (1910) was a prospectus for a company set up to create this vision.
 He offered Theodore Roosevelt the presidency of the company, with a fee of one million dollars.
 (Roosevelt declined the offer.)
 Gillette's last book, The People's Corporation (1924), was written with Upton Sinclair and later inspired Glen H. Taylor.

 Gillette was initiated to the York Rite of Freemasonry, till his elevation to the highest degree of Grand Master.

 Gillette married Alanta "Lantie" Ella Gaines (1868–1951) in 1890.
 They had one child, King Gaines Gillette (1891–1955).

 In his later life he traveled extensively and was universally recognized from his picture on the packets of razor blades.
 People were surprised that he was a real person rather than just a marketing image.
-A Gillette company history stated that in non-English speaking countries people would often ask for "the kind with the Man's Face" blades.
+A Gillette company history stated that in non-English speaking countries people would often ask for blades of "the kind with the Man's Face".